MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Discussion

 \subsection{Alignments of Higher and Lower Visual Processing in Humans and Models}

-The finding related to the alignment of higher image features is consistent with recent studies using robust CNNs \citep{feather2019metamers,feather2023model,gaziv2024strong}.
+The finding related to the alignment of higher-level image features is consistent with recent studies using robust CNNs \citep{feather2019metamers,feather2023model,gaziv2024strong}.
 For instance, it has been shown that adversarial attacks on high-level activations can induce category modulations that are also perceptible to humans \citep{gaziv2024strong}.
 Furthermore, the alignment of high-level features has been a topic of intense discussion in both visual and LLM literature.
 For example, the Platonic Representation Hypothesis \citep{huh2024platonic} proposes that 'neural networks, trained with different objectives on different data and modalities, are converging to a shared statistical model of reality in their representation spaces.'
 From this perspective, the strong alignment of high-level representations between humans and modern neural models, trained with various data, might be a straightforward consequence.

 However, our experimental results also suggest a functional misalignment between models and humans in low-level processing.
 Given that convolutional neural networks (CNNs) are originally inspired by the information processing of simple and complex cells in the primary visual cortex \citep{fukushima1980neocognitron}, this result may seem counterintuitive.
 One reason is that the first-layer filters in ResNet50 have a high-resolution size of 7×7 pixels and lack low-frequency components.

-Additionally, while the correlation between filters is known to be important for visual processing \citep{freeman2011metamers,okazawa2015image}, not all correlations among early-layer features in CNNs (i.e., the Gram matrix) might be necessarily relevant.
-Some attempts to address such early-stage mismatches have been reported to contribute to the development of more generalizable models \citep{dapello2020simulating}.
-Considering our finding that higher-level features are less affected by eccentricity, reconsidering the early-stage architecture of models might be crucial for improving functional alignment between humans and models in the future.
+Indeed, previous work by Berardino and colleagues demonstrated that when perturbations aligned with directions of maximal or minimal model sensitivity (eigen-distortions) were applied to reference stimuli, models that mimicked early visual processing stages, such as the lateral geniculate nucleus (LGN), showed closer alignments to human perceptual sensitivity than standard CNN architectures \citep{berardino2017eigen}.
+Furthermore, attempts to incorporate such early-stage processing into CNNs have been reported to improve model robustness and generalization \citep{dapello2020simulating}.
+Taken together, these findings and our present results suggest that reconsidering the early-stage architecture of models may be crucial for improving functional alignment between humans and artificial systems.